uglyfruitcake/thomascampbell.me.uk/content/axelrod/niceandmean.md

 This is the worst possible outcome as the pair only receives 2 points overall.

 Therefore it is easy to see that a cooperation cycle is desirable.

+In his original tournaments Axelrod concluded that nice strategies will normally outperform mean strategies.
+This is because the winner of both tournaments was "Tit for Tat" which was a nice strategy.
+Tit for Tat worked by cooperating on the first round and then copying the opponents last decision.
+It was a very simple strategy.